 We’ve been to a great traditional party recently, and while some parents looked on in horror while 20 kids ran riot, chasing each other and dragging a couple of children around, plus bashing balloons, they all had a ball.
 Our most recent party was a science themed one with a Mad Scientist, themed decorations, piñata for the post food lull and homemade slime to take away.

 We’ve also been to a myriad of parties, from a winter wonderland one, Frozen, cowgirl, rainbow, pirates, disco, softplay and farm themed.
-We’ve also been to parties held at other venues – where you might pay for activities run by a party planner, then there’s food afterwards.
+We’ve also been to activity parties held at other venues – where you might pay for activities run by a party planner or take part in activities, then there’s food afterwards.
 All you need to do is turn up and pay (maybe with a cake).

 Themes can be as simple or complicated as you want, but don’t make fancy dress compulsory because not all children like it.